Customize the update process

 A State script can be run before (Enter) or after (Leave) each of the following states.

-• Idle: The Mender client idles and waits for the next action to handle.
+• Idle: The Mender Client idles and waits for the next action to handle.
 At this stage, no communication with the server or downloads are in progress.

-• Sync: At this stage, the Mender client will either send or update its inventory to the server or check if an update is available.
+• Sync: At this stage, the Mender Client will either send or update its inventory to the server or check if an update is available.
 This requires communication with the server.

 • Download: When an update is ready at the server-side Mender downloads it (streams it) to the inactive rootfs partition.